Gradle Enterprise is now Develocity. Learn more about our rebrand here.

 Gradle Enterprise 2018.5

 New access control features allow individual user logins and role based access.
-Users and roles can be created and managed within Gradle Enterprise or sourced from an existing LDAP service or SAML 2.0 identity provider, allowing users to log in with their existing organization credentials.
+Users and roles can be created and managed within Develocity or sourced from an existing LDAP service or SAML 2.0 identity provider, allowing users to log in with their existing organization credentials.

 Read on for the details of these and other new features and improvements.